 The planets of Aneth and Skonnos had a long and troubled history.
 Long ago, the Skonnons had conquered Aneth, only for their Empire to collapse following a devastating war on Skonnos.
 For a while after that, the Anethans had enjoyed a life free from fear - until the day a patrol from Skonnos arrived and demanded the surrender of seven hymetusite crystals and seven teenagers.
 These were to serve as a "tribute" to the Nimon, a powerful horned creature which had arrived on Skonnos not long after the war ended.
 Threatened with being reinvaded if they did not comply, the Anethans had reluctantly done as they had been ordered.
 But the Skonnons had returned the next year and every subsequent year, each time demanding the same thing.

 Over the years, many heartbroken Anethan parents had pleaded with their ruler, King Aigus, to save their sons and daughters.
 But Aigus was powerless; not even he dared stand up to the might of the Skonnon Empire, which, though a shadow of its former self, was still feared throughout Aneth.
 And, on the Skonnons' most recent visit, he had even been forced to surrender Teka, the young girl he had adopted as his heir since his wife had failed to produce any children.
 But he had recently learned that he had a son, Seth, by one of his many mistresses and had decided to send the youth to Skonnos on a mission to destroy the Nimon, including him in the tribute to avoid arousing the Skonnons' suspicions.
-This, he knew, was the only way the Anethans could ever be free of the Pact.
+This, he knew, was the only way the Anethans could ever be freed from the Pact.

 Now, returning home to Aneth aboard a commandeered Skonnon spacecraft, Seth glanced across at Teka.
 She believed he was a hero, as did all the other youngsters who had been part of this final tribute, but the truth was that he was nothing of the kind.
 He had never wanted to be a hero; that was a role forced upon him by circumstance.
 And he was not really Aigus's son, any more than Teka was the king's daughter.